conjurdemos/cdemo/README.md

-# Cyberark Conjur Enterprise demonstration environment
+# Cyberark Dynamic Access Provider demonstration environment

-This will set up a new demo environment that will show off the features of a Conjur Enterprise in conjunction with common devops tools.
+This will set up a new demo environment that will show off the features of a Dynamic Access Provider (DAP) in conjunction with common devops tools.
 The tools are all docker containers that are all mapped to the same docker network to all for DNS resolution of the docker container name.

-## Conjur Appliance
+## DAP Appliance

-The demo uses the lastest version of Conjur v5
+The demo uses the lastest version of DAP v5

 ## DevOps tools